Driehaus College of Business and Kellstadt Graduate School of Business: Graduate

+The DePaul MBA program consistently ranks among Poets&Quant's top 30 MBA programs for entrepreneurs.

 In 2024, Fortune ranked Kellstadt's MBA program among the Top 50 producers of c-suite executives at Fortune 1000 companies.

 In 2024, Intelligent.com, a data-driven higher education journalism website, ranked the master's in business analytics program at Kellstadt among the nine best in the nation.

 Centers and Institutes

 In 2023, the Coleman Entrepreneurship Center earned the Nasdaq Center of Entrepreneurial Excellence Award from the Global Consortium of Entrepreneurship Centers, which counts over 200 university entrepreneurship centers from more than 19 countries among its members.
 The award is given annually to the top entrepreneurship center among universities that enroll more than 5,000 students.